Numerical Studies on the Radio Afterglows in TDE: Bow Shock: Physics of the Models

-The morphology and properties of the BS are closely related to the parameters of the outflow.
-Due to the high uncertainty and diversity of TDE outflow parameters, we remind that the results of the BS scenario are preliminary.
+The morphology and properties of the bow shock are closely related to the parameters of the outflow.
+Due to the high uncertainty and diversity of TDE outflow parameters, we remind that the results of the bow shock scenario are preliminary.